yongyi781/maia-fish/README.md

 - Fix: implement draw by threefold repetition and 50-move rule
 - Fix: auto-analysis doesn't turn off when ending at checkmate
 - Add options for other maia skill levels, maybe (if there is demand)
+- "!" for good moves in brilliant positions that aren't best moves
+- Keep graph resolution at mainline resolution (or finer) when going into variations
+- Refactor server-side engine handling to be more robust

 ## Usage